Are you looking to

 Entrepreneurs Financial Centre

-Our mission is to be a preferred financial services partner for micro and small medium-sized entrepreneurs and enterprise (MSMEs).
+Our vision is to be a preferred financial services partner for micro and small medium-sized entrepreneurs and enterprise (MSMEs)

 EFC has 8 branches around Zambia.
-Of these branches 1 is in Chipata which is categorised as rural.
+Of these branches 1 is in Chipata which is categorized as rural.

 Madison Finance Zambia